Becoming a physician would give me the opportunity to learn more while giving back to other people.

 What I like... is that it’s not about writing papers, but learning skills and techniques that can help you do your job better.

-Driven to expand her knowledge in her field, Sallie Anthony found the Certificate in e-Marketing just what she needed to advance in her career.
+Driven to expand her knowledge in her field, Sallie Anthony found the Certificate in Digital Marketing just what she needed to advance in her career.

-When Sara Teaster entered UVa's master's program in Urban and Environmental Planning in fall 2009, she felt well equipped to take on the challenge, thanks to the experiences she gained while earning her BIS degree.
-Teaster gives credit to BIS faculty for helping her hone her skills and develop her strengths as a student.
+When Sara Teaster entered UVA's master's program in Urban and Environmental Planning in fall 2009, she felt well equipped to take on the challenge, thanks to the experiences she gained while earning her BIS degree.

 Thanks to the BPHM program, I am in a better position to contribute to my organization and to advance.